All Episodes

 It was classic doomsday pessimistic liberalism that they were trying to make a new normal.

-He was he was optimistic, he was smiling, he was in a good mood.
+He was in a good mood.

-The thing, if you ask people back then, Wyatt, particularly particularly the first four years of Reagan, you would hear them say, he makes me proud of my country again.
+The thing, if you ask people back then, Wyatt, particularly the first four years of Reagan, you would hear them say, he makes me proud of my country again.

-And there's a sense of pessimism and no way out, and that this is the new norm, and that the the better days are behind us, not ahead of us.
+And there's a sense of pessimism and no way out, and that this is the new norm, and that the better days are behind us, not ahead of us.

 Reagan always said the opposite.

-You'd be amazed at the overnight change that you would see in people, your neighborhood, when you go to work, when you go to the mall, you would see an overwhelming transformation.
+If somebody could come along and rejuvenate the American people's faith in their own country and themselves, You'd be amazed at the overnight change that you would see in people, your neighborhood, when you go to work, when you go to the mall, you would see an overwhelming transformation.

-Now, you still have ticked off angry, fatalistic libs.
+Now, you still have ticked-off, angry, fatalistic libs.

 They're always going to be there.

-But it it was it was amazing.
+But it was amazing.

-There was a recession to come.
+Now, let me not forget two things: there was a recession to come.

-1982 recession was absolutely horrible, Wyatt, and it was an extension of the Carter years.
+And it was an extension of the Carter years.

-And I remember specifically, at this time I'm 32 years old, and I'm talking to a friend of mine in the movie advertising business.
+And I remember specifically at this time, I'm 32 years old, and I'm talking to a friend of mine in the movie advertising business.

-And the prevailing opinion was at that time.
+And the prevailing opinion was at that time: look, let's just let it all collapse, whatever we were talking about.

 This bank, this industry, let it collapse.